 Submitting the actual USCIS Form I-693 is free.
 However, you will need to pay the physician rate, whatever that may be.
 Each physician has different rates.
 Speak with your immigration attorney about your best options.
 Figuring out the cost of a civil surgeon beforehand is usually beneficial.

 The process of getting a green card can be both exciting and stressful.
-The experienced lawyers at Scott D. Pollock & Associates are here to answer any questions you may have about your I-693 form or any step in the immigration process.
+An experienced immigration lawyer in Chicago at Scott D. Pollock & Associates are here to answer any questions you may have about your I-693 form or any step in the immigration process.
 Contact us at 312.444.1940 or fill out an online contact form today!